Andrew Vaughn Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Mariners have a 3.73 team ERA that ranks second across all league pitching staffs.
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.71).

-- Mariners pitchers combine to allow 134 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in the league.

-- Castillo (9-7 with a 3.29 ERA and 166 strikeouts in 150 1/3 innings pitched) tries for his 10th victory when he gets the start for the Mariners, his 26th of the season.
+- Woo makes the start for the Mariners, his 12th of the season.
+He is 1-3 with a 4.75 ERA and 60 strikeouts in 55 2/3 innings pitched.

-- In his last time out on Thursday, the righty threw seven innings against the Kansas City Royals, allowing four earned runs while surrendering nine hits.
+- His most recent time out came on Friday, Aug.
+4 against the Los Angeles Angels, when the righty went six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.